Service Worker Events Reference

 • A push handler must show a notification or the browser may flag your origin for silent pushes.

-• sync retries on a backoff if your promise rejects; periodicsync is throttled by engagement and battery and has limited support.
+• sync retries on a backoff if your promise rejects; periodicsync is throttled by engagement scores and battery state and has limited browser support.